How to print each character of a string in Python

 [None, None, None, None, None]

-The map() function provides a functional programming approach to iteration.
-It applies a given function to every character in the string without needing an explicit loop.
+The map() function offers a functional programming approach.
+It applies a given function to every item in an iterable—in this case, applying a lambda function to each character in the string.

 Using slicing and joining